sergio-alejandro-gomez/argumentative-engine/README.md

 In this paper, we present a tool for possibilistic logic programming.

-A demo of the tool can be watched online at https://youtu.be/joajw2hfkZg.
+A demo of the tool can be watched online at https://youtu.be/joajw2hfkZg (with Spanish audio).

 An executable JAR file along with the examples shown here are included.